 If a building is not able to meet these standards, the owner can perform (1) an energy and water audit (2) a retro-commissioning (retuning) or (3) targeted efficiency upgrades to improve performance.

-The City of San Jose has adopted its Building Performance Ordinance (BPO), an ordinance which requires you to report a building's Energy and Water Performance to the City in lieu of reporting to the California Energy Commission (CEC).
+The City of San Jose has adopted its Building Performance Ordinance (BPO), an ordinance that requires you to report a building's Energy and Water Performance to the City, in lieu of reporting to the California Energy Commission (CEC).
 The City will forward your Energy and Water Benchmark Report to the CEC.
 However, the City's reporting requirements exceed those of the CEC.
 The differences are:

 1. BPO requires both energy AND water benchmarking